JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_get.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and a [educationSynchronizationProfile](../resources/educationsynchronizationprofile.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [educationSynchronizationProfile](../resources/educationsynchronizationprofile.md) object in the response body.

 ## Example
 ##### Request